openforcefield/openforcefield.org/content/community/news/science-updates/bayesian-surrogate-modeling-2021-09-03/index.md

 Fortunately, the physical properties we are interested in are relatively smooth functions of the LJ parameters in our regions of interest, and can be approximated with simpler *surrogate models* with limited losses of fidelity.
 For our surrogate models, we can use Gaussian Processes, which are simple surrogates that excel at making predictions (with uncertainty) from a limited number of observations.
-The technique originated in geostatistics, where it was desirable to understand mineral content over a wide area of space, but it was only feasible to take a limited number of samples.
+The technique originated in geostatistics, where it is desirable to understand mineral content over a wide area of space, but only feasible to take a limited number of samples.
 The principle is the same here!

 ## Putting it together